arnaupujol/epifriends/README.md

 How to use it:
 ----------------------------
-The file epifriends.py from the directory epifriends contains all the methods (functions) that can be called within EpiFRIenDs.
-The main methods of the algorithm are:
+The files epifriends.py and utils.py from the directory epifriends contains all the main methods(functions) that can be called within EpiFRIenDs.
+The main methods of the algorithm are defined in epifriends.py and are:
 - dbscan: from some input position, linking distance and minimum number of neighbours, this function finds DBSCAN clusters and assigns a cluster ID for each position, with 0 meaning that the position does not belong to any